Testament of Jacob

 The Testament of Jacob is a work now regarded as part of the Old Testament apocrypha.
-It is often treated as one of a trio of very similar works, the other two of which are the Testament of Abraham and Testament of Isaac, though there is no reason to assume that they were originally a single work.
+It is often treated as one of a trio of very similar works called the Testament of the Patriarchs, the other two of which are the Testament of Abraham and Testament of Isaac, though there is no reason to assume that they were originally a single work.
 All three works are based on the Blessing of Jacob, found in the Bible, in their style.
 Christian elements are usually regarded as later additions to what were originally purely Jewish works.

 Content

 The Testament of Jacob begins with Jacob being visited by the archangel Michael who told of his impending death.
 Jacob was then taken on a visit to heaven, where he first sees the torture of the sinful dead, then later meets the deceased Abraham.
 In this Testament, it is the angels that Jacob meets who deliver the bulk of the sermonising passages.